John Brown's raid on Harpers Ferry: Trial and execution

 Brown was hastily processed by the legal system.
 He was charged by a grand jury with treason against the Commonwealth of Virginia, murder, and inciting a slave insurrection.
-A jury found him guilty of all charges; he was sentenced to death on November 2, and after a legally-required delay of 30 days he was hanged on December 2.
-(This execution was witnessed by the poet Walt Whitman and the actor John Wilkes Booth; Booth would later assassinate President Abraham Lincoln.)
+A jury found him guilty of all charges; he was sentenced to death on November 2, and after a legally required delay of 30 days he was hanged on December 2.
+The execution was witnessed by actor John Wilkes Booth, who later assassinated President Abraham Lincoln.
 At the hanging and en route to it, authorities prevented spectators from getting close enough to Brown to hear a final speech.
 He wrote his last words on a scrap of paper given to his jailer Capt.
 John Avis, whose treatment Brown spoke well of in his letters:

 I John Brown am now quite certain that the crimes of this guilty, land: will never be purged away; but with Blood.
 I had as I now think: vainly flattered myself that without very much bloodshed; it might be done.

 Four other raiders were executed on December 16 and two more on March 16, 1860.

 In his last speech, at his sentencing, he said to the court:

 [H]ad I so interfered in behalf of the rich, the powerful, the intelligent, the so-called great, or in behalf of any of their friends, either father, mother, brother, sister, wife, or children, or any of that class, and suffered and sacrificed what I have in this interference, it would have been all right; and every man in this court would have deemed it an act worthy of reward rather than punishment.